 Aono group is studying the bioinorganic chemistry of hemeproteins that show a novel function.
-They elucidated the structure and function relationships of the heme-based sensor proteins in which a heme is the active site for sensing gas molecules such as CO and O2.
+They elucidated the structure and function relationships of the heme-based sensor proteins in which a heme was the active site for sensing gas molecules such as CO and O2.
 They are also studying the structure and function relationships of HrtR that is an hemesensing transcriptional regulator responsible for heme homeostasis in Lactococcus lactis.
-Kato group is studying structure, dynamics, and interactions of biological macromolecules primarily using ultra-high field nuclear magnetic resonance (NMR) spectroscopy.
+Kato group is studying structure, dynamics, and interactions of biological macromolecules using nuclear magnetic resonance (NMR) spectroscopy and other biophysical methods.
 In particular, they conducted studies aimed at elucidating the dynamic structures of glycoconjugates and proteins for integrative understanding of the mechanisms underlying their biological functions.
-In this year, they successfully provided atomic views of conformational dynamics and intermolecular interactions of proteins involved in the ubiquitin-proteasome system and molecular recognition events on mammalian cell membranes.
+In this year, they successfully determined quaternary structures of proteasome activators, revealed protein recognition modes of molecular chaperones, and characterized specific interactions of glycolipids with antibacterial peptides and intrinsically disordered proteins.
 Kuwajima group is studying mechanisms of in vitro protein folding and mechanisms of molecular chaperone function.
 Their goals are to elucidate the physical principles by which a protein organizes its specific native structure from the amino acid sequence.
-In this year, they studied the structural fluctuations of the Escherichia coli chaperonin GroEL/ES complex by hydrogen/ deuterium-exchange 2D NMR techniques.
+In this year, they studied molecular mechanisms of the cytotoxicity of human α -lactalbumin made lethal to tumor cells (HAMLET) and other protein-oleic acid complexes, in which a protein folding intermediate forms a complex with oleic acid, and this complex has a unique apoptotic activity for the selective killing of tumor cells.
 Fujii group is studying molecular mechanisms of metalloenzymes, which are a class of biologically important macromolecules having various functions such as oxygen transport, electron transfer, oxygenation, and signal transduction, with synthetic model complexes for the active site of the metalloenzymes.
 In this year, they studied molecular mechanisms of metalloenzymes relating to monooxygenation reactions and denitification processes.